Skip to content

 What is Claude Haiku 4.5?

-Claude Haiku 4.5 is the small, speed-optimized tier of Anthropic's model family — the one built for volume rather than the hardest reasoning.
-What makes this release notable is that "small" no longer means "limited."
-According to Anthropic's launch announcement, Haiku 4.5 delivers near-frontier intelligence: it matches the previous flagship, Claude Sonnet 4, on agentic coding while running more than twice as fast and costing a third as much.
+According to Anthropic's launch announcement, it delivers near-frontier intelligence: matching the previous flagship, Claude Sonnet 4, on agentic coding while running more than twice as fast and costing a third as much.

 Claude Haiku 4.5 positioning chart — near-frontier intelligence at a fraction of the cost